Radiergummi/dyndns/README.md

 **Services and DI**
 The Kernel class provides a minimal DI container implementation that manages service instances.
 Services are classes serving functionality to both Commands and Controllers, therefore working independently from them.
 They also have access to the kernel instance via `getKernel()`, so they can use all other services, configuration data and the logger.
 You can store constructor arguments that will be passed to the service constructor as soon as it is required.
+The kernel will create instances on the first request and serve it on any follow up requests.
 Of course there's also a `getFactory()` method to always retrieve a new instance with fresh args.
 Consumers can load a service using `$this->getKernel()->getService( Namespace\MyService::class )`.
 Instead of using string identifiers, I chose to go with the actual FQCN here.